Welcome to Reception

-Reception will participate in PE on Wednesday and Thursday.
-Please ensure your child comes to school wearing their PE kit.
+Reception will participate in PE on Mondays and Wednesdays.
+Please ensure that your child comes to school wearing their PE kit on those days.

-Encourage your child to become independent by encouraging them to dress independently and support where necessary.
+Encourage your child to dress independently and support where necessary.

-Each term our pupils are given an opportunity to take part in various activities during lunchtime or afterschool.
+Each term our pupils are given an opportunity to take part in various activities during lunchtime or after school.
 The clubs offered vary from term to term.
-Some of the clubs are run by members of staff and are free.
+Some of the clubs are run by members of staff and may have an additional fee.
 Others are provided by outside agencies who charge a fee.
+If you have any queries about clubs please contact the school office.

-Homework will be uploaded onto Google Classroom every Monday for parents and pupils to access.
-Homework can be uploaded by parents onto Google Classroom or completed in your child's homework book.
+Homework will be uploaded onto Google Classroom every Wednesday for parents and pupils to access.
+Homework must be returned on a Monday.
+Homework can be uploaded by parents onto Google Classroom or completed in your child's homework book depending on the task given.
 Should you have any issues accessing Google Classroom, please inform your child's class teacher.
 Reading is an essential part of your child's homework and you should read with your child at least three times a week.
-Please remember to sign your child's reading record book every time they read.
+Please remember to sign your child's reading record book every time they read a school book or complete a school reading activity.

 To report your child's absence, phone the school office and leave a message or send an email to firstname.lastname@example.org